Co-Founder and Advisor

 Robin fell in love with Nantucket in 1984 after stepping foot on island with a group of college friends sailing around the cape.
-They intended to stay one night, but as the crew raised sail the next morning, they told the captain this was a mutiny.
-He had to stay four more days or leave with no crew.
+They intended to stay one night, but as the crew raised sail the next morning they told the captain this was a mutiny.
+The captain had to stay four more days or leave with no crew.
 Robin has been a regular since and his middle son, Theo, born at the Cottage Hospital, proudly shows to friends and family his plaque on the "Wall of Nantucket Natives."

 We are a 100% volunteer, non-salaried grass roots group.
 Thus, some of our members have professional or personal commitments which preclude listing of their names on a public website.
 They will be noted as Resident with their initials.